ziscloud/java-sdk/spring-ai-mcp/README.md

 ## Overview

-The `spring-ai-mcp-spring` module is part of the [Spring AI MCP](https://github.com/spring-projects-experimental/spring-ai-mcp) project.
+The `spring-ai-mcp` module is part of the [Spring AI MCP](https://github.com/spring-projects-experimental/spring-ai-mcp) project.
 It provides Spring Framework integration for the Model Control Protocol (MCP), enabling seamless integration of MCP functionality within Spring applications.

 ## Features